programs

 • Reading: Practice fluency, speed, and accuracy through a leveled short story reading.

 • Writing: Practice building a paragraph from sentences.
-Spelling skills are practiced here, such as the rules of writing hamza.
+Spelling skills are practiced here, including the rules of writing the hamza.

-• Comprehension: Reading a paragraph, then answering questions.
-Understanding spoken Arabic through audio and or video clips.
+• Comprehension: Reading a paragraph, then answering questions and understanding spoken Arabic through audio and or video clips.

-• Conversation: Build on previous skills to conversate in Arabic throughout eight units.
-Arab and Islamic countries’ capitals, flags, and currency are covered.
-Alhurum hijri months, Ramadan, Eid, and pillars of Islam in Arabic are also covered.
+• Conversation: Build on previous skills to converse in Arabic throughout eight units.
+The capitals, flags, and currencies of Arab and Islamic countries are covered.
+The Hijri months of Ramadan and Eid, as well as the pillars of Islam in Arabic, are also covered.

 The main objectives at Level 5 are: